 Angiography is a test that uses an injection of contrast (X-ray ‘dye’) to visualise the coronary arteries of the heart using X-rays.
 The test shows if the arteries have narrowed and helps decide what management the patient requires in the future.

-An arterial sheath needs to be inserted into either the femoral artery (groin) or the radial artery (wrist).
+An arterial sheath/introducer needs to be inserted into the radial artery (wrist).
+Occasionally, the femoral artery (groin) may be used if it is not possible to use the radial artery.

 Referral for Cardiac Angiography is made by a consultant cardiologist.